Omryuo/spotify-to-mp3-python/README.md

 If you run into an error saying something like "ffprobe or avprobe not found", check out this [solution](https://stackoverflow.com/questions/30770155/ffprobe-or-avprobe-not-found-please-install-one).

+Also during/after the execution of the script , it may prompt saying press "Ctrl+C".
+Don’t worry and just do it and it resumes the further process and starts asking credentials.

 If all goes well, you should see your playlist beginning to download in a folder with the same name.
 Enjoy!

 ## Modifications